shivpriya18/SimilarDoctor/readme.md

   How to execute :-
     run the main file RelevantDoctors.java from an IDE or

-     need maven installed to for creating an executable jar
+     need maven installed for creating an executable jar

      execute -
      mvn compile